ellanan/apod-api/README.md

 <p></p>

-### Case: Pass in start_date and limit as arguments.
+### Case: Pass in count as agrument.

 `https://apod.ellanan.com/api?count=2`

 <details><summary>This query will return specified number of randomly generated APODs.
-This is example, we got APODs for 2010-10-31 and 2020-06-05. </summary>
+In this example, we got APODs for 2010-10-31 and 2020-06-05. </summary>
 <p>

 ```javascript